United Kingdom : Huddersfield - Motor vehicles for the transport of fewer than 10 persons

 Value: 248,000 Euro

 Value: Not specified

-United Kingdom : Aberdeen - Hire of passenger transport vehicles with driverUnited Kingdom of Great Britain and Northern Ireland
+United Kingdom : London - Hire of goods-transport vehicles with driverUnited Kingdom of Great Britain and Northern Ireland